Delivery included within the Philippines.

 The distinction becomes visible with repeated wear.

-Sterling silver forms a surface layer that can be removed through polishing, restoring clarity.
+Sterling silver develops a surface layer that can be removed through polishing, restoring clarity.

 Fashion jewelry relies on surface coatings.

-With exposure to humidity, friction, and contact with skin, these coatings may wear away.
+With exposure to humidity, friction, and skin contact, these coatings gradually wear.

 Material Performance in Tropical Conditions

-Sterling silver remains structurally stable under these conditions and can be maintained through routine care.
+Sterling silver remains structurally stable and can be maintained through routine care.

-Coated base metals are more sensitive to moisture and repeated exposure.
+Coated base metals are more reactive to moisture and repeated exposure.

 Surface finishes may degrade more quickly.